 The Group Gathering

-There will never be enough time in the day for everything on you team’s to-do list, so setting aside time specifically for a meeting guarantees you a chance to address the entire office.
+There will never be enough time in the day for everything on your team’s to-do list, so setting aside time specifically for a meeting guarantees you a chance to address the entire office.
 Now that you have this distraction-free period, how should it be used?

 A group meeting can benefit your organization in several ways a one-on-one cannot.
-This is a chance to get everyone on the same page and foster communication, collaboration, and work place culture.
+This is a chance to get everyone on the same page and foster communication, collaboration, and workplace culture.

 Departments that wouldn’t regularly interact with one another and employees who work remotely and rarely make it into the office can all be called into the same room.
 With a group meeting, you have the ability to create an interactive environment where new perspectives, ideas, and knowledge can be shared.
 Something someone says or proposes may inspire a new collaboration or project, fostering an ongoing relationship beyond the boardroom.

 With group meetings, watch out for the age-old problem of “too many cooks in the kitchen.”
-When the there are multiple voices vying to share thoughts and comments, the meeting’s schedule can fall off track and that allotted thirty minutes may turn into an hour.
+When there are multiple voices vying to share thoughts and comments, the meeting’s schedule can fall off track and that allotted thirty minutes may turn into an hour.
 Make sure there is a clear leader in the conversation to ensure you stay on track and cover everything on the agenda for the day.
-Don’t be afraid to cut a conversation short – make a note to schedule a follow-up time for those involved and move onto your next topic.
+Don’t be afraid to cut a conversation short - make a note to schedule a follow-up time for those involved and move onto your next topic.